My name is Yassin Tambedou,

-How you support me & my fellow girls:
+How to support my work & my girls

-My home and my health is financed by clinic’s profits and by people like you.
-Your donation secures our beds and food, our education and our health.
+Our shelter is financed by clinic’s profits – and by people like you.
+Your donations secure our beds and food, our education and our health.

 How the DARRA DONATION POOL works: